-Mystique Hotel Santorini – Magnificent luxury hotel on the Oia caldera with two sparkling pools, a tranquil spa, and a fine-dining Japanese restaurant.
+Mystique – Magnificent luxury hotel on the Oia caldera with two sparkling pools, a tranquil spa, and a fine-dining French restaurant.

-Mystique Hotel is a romantic retreat situated near the base of the Oia caldera, which allows unobstructed sea views and grants more privacy than suites at most nearby hotels.
+Mystique is a romantic retreat situated near the base of the Oia caldera, which allows unobstructed sea views and grants more privacy than suites at most nearby hotels.
 Mystique offers a variety of suites and villas, most with private jacuzzis, pools, or both.
-Hotel guests are served by 3 fantastic restaurants: ASEA Japanese Restaurant, Charisma Mediterranean Restaurant, and the Captain’s Lounge for breakfast and all-day casual bites.
+Hotel guests are served by 3 fantastic restaurants: Lure (Greek dishes prepared with French techniques), Charisma (relaxed, chic Mediterranean), and the Captain’s Lounge (breakfast and all-day casual bites).
 The holistic spa, caldera-view pools, and superior service complete the experience here.
-Mystique Hotel is walking distance to the heart of Oia yet removed from the crowds.
+Mystique is walking distance to the heart of Oia yet removed from the crowds.

-- Handy to: The beginning of the pedestrian street at Passaggio (5-minute walk), the luxury boutique Soho-Soho (9-minute walk), Church of Panagia of Platsani (13-minute walk).
+• Handy to: The beginning of the pedestrian pathway, Church of Panagia of Platsani.

 - Ages: An adults-only property, only ages 14 and older are allowed.
 Most guests are couples celebrating a special occasion, usually a honeymoon or anniversary.

-- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1.6 kilometers (25-minute walk from the hotel).
+- Beach: The closest swimming spot (though it is not a proper beach) is at Ammoudi Bay, the port immediately below Oia, 1.5 km from the hotel.
 This is a popular spot for swimming and cliff diving; though it’s too rocky and small to do much lounging.
 Ammoudi Bay is the main port of Oia and is served by several spectacular seafood restaurants.
 It’s a steep trek down and back again, but it’s relatively easy to catch a cab at the bottom to bring you back up the hill.
-(Buy a snack at one of the restaurants, and the waiter will be happy to call one for you.)
+(Buy a snack at one of the restaurants, and the waiter will be happy to call one.)